 One of the coveted "CATCH AND RELEASE" Fishing passes in the restricted areas.
 The goal is for four and half hours of fishing the amazing waters of CCAFS!

-(Fishing in locations normally locked up tighter than Area 51)
+(Pass allows fishing in locations normally locked up tighter than Area 51)

-Very rare events and with the booming launch schedule getting nearly impossible to organize.
+These are very rare events and with the booming launch schedule getting nearly impossible to organize.

 In fact: This may have been the last outing ever.

-CCAFS Canoe launch!
+Hanger AF Canoe launch!